Texas men’s divorce attorneys provide answers to frequently asked questions about the Texas divorce process and Texas divorce laws.

-Whether a party really needs an attorney depends on the facts of the case.
+Whether a party really needs an attorney for a divorce in Texas depends on the facts of the case.
 Attorneys are professionals and know their field extremely well.
-They can offer you their expertise and counsel you through your divorce.
+They can offer you their guidance and counsel you through your divorce.

 Does Texas grant divorces based on marital fault?

-Either you can get maintenance or you will have to provide maintenance to your spouse in only two specific circumstances:
+You can either get maintenance or you will have to provide maintenance to your spouse in only two specific circumstances:

 - The spouse from whom maintenance is requested was convicted or received deferred adjudication for family violence within two years from the suit for dissolution of the marriage or while the suit is pending; or